Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Generally, non-compliance with anti-tax avoidance provisions will not result in penalties for the taxpayer.
 Instead, in a case of tax avoidance, the facts are corrected, the taxes due are recalculated and a new tax bill is issued.
 In addition, interests for late payment of the taxes are due.

 However, penalties may be issued:

 - if taxpayers do not disclose all of the facts relevant for a tax assessment in the relevant tax return;

 - for so-called ‘wilful’ or ‘negligent’ tax evasion; and

 - in the case of tax fraud.

-Tax fraud may be assumed if, in connection with inadequate transfer prices, the annual reports filed with the competent tax administration are not in line with the Swiss Code of Obligations.
+Tax fraud may be assumed if, in connection with inadequate transfer prices, the annual reports filed with the competent tax administration are not in line with the legal regulations for accounting as defined by the Swiss Code of Obligations.

 Click here to view the full article.